-* And, Working with the team at Stamen on 3 projects
+Working with the Stamen Team

 The Stamen team has created a fantastic project called Amazonia Under Threat, as described here.
 After the project ended, there was a need for an additional interactive page for comparing the various types of human activities that affect the region.
 I built this addition, and wrote about the design process here.